telerik/winforms-docs/controls/gauges/lineargauge/lineargauge.md

 ---
 title: Overview
-page_title: Overview | RadLinearGauge
+page_title: Overview - WinForms LinearGauge Control
-description: RadLinearGauge displays simple value within a specific range.
+description: WinForms LinearGauge displays simple value within a specific range.
 The range is displayed in a rectangle, this rectangle can contain scale with or without ticks, labels and a scale bar.
 slug: winforms/gauges/lineargauge
 tags: lineargauge
 published: True